Top 55 Slang For Numerous – Meaning & Usage

 • A person might describe a crowded city street by saying, “There was a cluster of people waiting at the bus stop.”

-See also Top 91 Slang For Tobacco – Meaning & Usage
+See also Top 4 Slang For Lastly Last – Meaning & Usage